wolfiabot/Wolfia/docs/index.md

 # Wolfia setup

-Wolfia is pretty simple to set up.
-- Invite Wolfia to your server.
+- Invite Wolfia to your server (see big button above).
-- Revoke Wolfia's write permission on any channel that don't want used to play games
+- Revoke Wolfia's write permission on channels where games should not be played.
-- Set your channel settings: tag cooldown is how often someone can call the tag list, and auto-out will automactally remove inactive players from the inned list.
+- Set your channel settings: `tag cooldown` is how often someone can call the tag list, and `auto-out` will automactally remove inactive players from the sign-up list.
 - Set your game settings.
-See below for detail on each game and mode.
+See below for details on each game and mode.
 - Start playing!

 A few notes:
-- Wolfia automatically mute and unmutes players as necessary, to prevent non-players and dead players from talking during a game.
+- Wolfia automatically mutes and unmutes players as necessary to prevent non-players and dead players from talking during a game.
-- Wolfia also runs a private server just for the Wolves/Mafia.
-Players receiving one of those roles will also get an invite to that server in their role PM at the start of the game.
+- Wolfia also runs private servers just for the Wolves/Mafia.
+Players receiving one of those roles will also get an invite to such a server in their role PM at the start of the game.
+You do not need to create any channels for Wolves/Mafia.
-- Access role is for playing on private channels.
-This only needs to be set if the Wolfia asks you to set it.
-Otherwise, leave the access role blank.
+- `Access role` is for playing on private channels.
+You do not need to configure this unless Wolfia asks you to.

 * * *